 When there was something Charles wanted to draw, he wasn’t particular about materials.
 He’d grab a pen or pencil, plus whatever paper was within reach.
 In the Glass Department, heavy, brown paper towels were everywhere, so that was generally what he used.
 Less professional than a sketch pad, perhaps, but what mattered was the image he wanted to record.
 He drew hurriedly but well.
 Then he’d write his name in the bottom right-hand corner of the towel.
 “Charles Garr,” it sometimes said, but more often, “Charles is Artist,” or simply, “Charles Artist.”

 He might draw any subject that presented itself.
 One time he gave me a paper-towel drawing he’d made from a magazine picture.
 It was a realistic depiction of a lighthouse, a docked rowboat, and a sea wall built with stones.
 A sketch he once made of a small church in the woods was later printed on stationery.
 And a mountain scene, done in watercolors, was his wedding gift to a friend of the Larsons, his foster parents.
 He added comments to most of the sketches he did at work.
-Above his drawing of the sprawling house he lived in he wrote not only the address and phone number, but also “LARSON HOME!” and “BIG HOUSE $” and “Dollare money $.”
+Above his drawing of the sprawling house he lived in, he wrote not only the address and phone number, but also “LARSON HOME!” and “BIG HOUSE $” and “Dollare money $.”

 Intelligence tests revealed that Charles’s visual memory was above average, and he also did well on geometrical and mechanical problems.
 In the late 1970s the Center had a Furniture Refinishing Department.
 One day a disassembled oak buffet was brought in.
 The clients sanded and stained each of the many pieces.
 Supervisors had just begun putting it together when Charles drew a detailed picture of the finished buffet, showing where each piece should go.

 The last few months of 1981, the Glass Department produced two special lines of candleholders, known as Spanish and Florentine.
 One step involved squirting a black substance called Craft Steel around the top and bottom edges of the glass.
-When Charles worked with me on this task, he made dozens of sketches showing how these borders should be applied: how to hold the tube, how to rotate the glass while squeezing the steel on, the difference between an even bead of steel and an uneven one, etc. The hands in these pictures, though hastily drawn, were large and lifelike—the joints, the lines in the skin, the fingernails.
+When Charles was learning this task, he made dozens of sketches showing how these borders should be applied: how to hold the tube, how to rotate the glass while squeezing the steel on, and the difference between an even bead of steel and an uneven one.
+The hands in these pictures, though hastily drawn, were large and lifelike—the joints, the lines in the skin, the fingernails.
 I tried to make his performance on this job as good as his drawings of it, but didn’t succeed.
 On many sketches he wrote comments and suggestions he heard from me: “Keep working.
 Charles making nice smooth.
 Slowly.
 No bumps.
 No holes.
 Not fast: slowly turn round.”
 In December we suspended production of these glasses and assigned the clients to other work areas.
 Charles’s final Spanish/Florentine sketch showed the darkened doorway to that room, with the remark, “Glass room clased down.”

 Often on paper towels he scrawled his thoughts: “Bad Boulder fighting, Good Great Falls.
 Danger.
 Keep away, no touch sholder.
 Fire!
 Behave.
 Stay sill.”
 The sketches that sometimes accompanied these words were of police cars, of Charles being handcuffed, of fire trucks and ambulances, of houses in flames, of smoke detectors blaring, of the Center burning down, of Charles getting punched, or of Charles, sitting in a chair, being choked.
 On many of these drawings he wrote, as an afterthought, “Think about work”—a suggestion I offered frequently, though apparently without effect.